nathanonsrisilp/ER-AI-Project/README.md

 Dispatch Decision
 ```
 Therefore in a quick summary we can state that the dashboard bridges the gap between automated AI processing and human decision-making, ensuring that all emergency reports are verified and actionable before dispatch.

+## Backend & Infrastructure
+**Backend Infrastructure & Deployment**

+- Designed and configured backend services
+- Set up Docker for containerized deployment
+- Integrated the database with the dashboard for real-time and historical data management
+- Enabled seamless data flow between backend, storage, and UI components